 We've been expecting to see more variants pop up over time - it's something that is typical of viruses.
 This has been a constant risk since day one of the pandemic and is part of the reason that we hold put options and other defensive assets - to protect against market tumbles caused by new variants of the virus overwhelming nations and sending them back into lockdown.
 There has always been a gilt edge to this risk, however: that one of these strains will be milder and become dominant, therefore bringing the pandemic to a close.
 Again, this is another typical feature of the rise and fall of viruses.
 We used the stock market falls to buy some of our companies at better prices.
-We continued to build our position in German electronics company Siemens, one of several more cyclical businesses with more attractive valuations that we have added to our portfolio this year.
-We bought more shares in US investment bank Morgan Stanley as well.
-We also added to payments giants Mastercard and Visa.
+We added to data centre real estate investment company Equinix and to payments giants Mastercard and Visa.
 It was a tough month for both companies because of increasing concern about upstart rivals like Klarna, which offer very easy credit terms for retail shoppers.
 We believe this is way overblown and think that the deals offered by these new-age retail lenders are too generous and undiscerning, storing up large risks of default during economic downturns.